 • Money-saving replaceable blades

-Husqvarna Pirhana PCDs
+Husqvarna Piranha PCDs

 • Rids concrete of hard-to-remove coatings, adhesives and screeds